Probate Q&A Series

 • Locate the original will or determine intestacy.

-• File a petition and death certificate with the clerk’s office.
+• File an application or petition and death certificate with the clerk’s office.

 • Obtain letters testamentary or letters of administration.